Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 ## Installation

-There are many assets installed as part of the Entando PDA bundle.
-Entando Bundles can include more or less components, depending on objectives.
+There are many assets installed as part of the Villanova PDA bundle.
+Villanova Bundles can include more or less components, depending on objectives.
 It is recommended that organizations develop guidelines for bundle sizing that fit their goals.

 ### Prerequisites

-- An Entando Application on any Kubernetes provider.
-Follow one of the [tutorials](../#operations) appropriate to your environment to install the Entando Platform.
+- An Villanova Application on any Kubernetes provider.
+Follow one of the [tutorials](../#operations) appropriate to your environment to install the Villanova Platform.
 - The ent command line tool, installed and connected to your Kubernetes instance.
 - Red Hat PAM

-### Automatic Install via the Entando Hub
+### Automatic Install via the Villanova Hub
 1. Log in to your `App Builder`.
-Go to `Hub` → `Select Registry` → choose `Entando Hub` if it has been configured.
+Go to `Hub` → `Select Registry` → choose `Villanova Hub` if it has been configured.
      1. If not, choose `New Registry`
-     2. In the pop-up window, enter `Entando Hub` and `https://auth.entando.com/entando-hub-api/appbuilder/api` for the URL, then `Save`
+     2. In the pop-up window, enter `Villanova Hub` and `https://auth.entando.com/entando-hub-api/appbuilder/api` for the URL, then `Save`
-     3. Select Entando Hub in the Registry
+     3. Select Villanova Hub in the Registry

 2. Click the PDA bundle icon and `Deploy` and `Install` it in the pop-up window.
 The installation may take several minutes while the application downloads the Linux image for the microservice and installs the related assets.